 Once an attacker has gotten hold of a legitimate user’s credentials, they can directly access and manipulate transactions associated with the compromised account.
 Attackers can then orchestrate further attacks within the system without raising suspicion by the user or administrators.

-Some common attacks mechanisms that take advantage of broken authentication and session management vulnerabilities include:
+Some common session management techniques that take advantage of broken authentication and session management vulnerabilities include:

 Session ID Hijacking